-The Behemoth, our latest digital magazine, which seeks to help readers experience awe and wonder about God and the creation.
+The Behemoth, our former digital magazine, which sought to help readers experience awe and wonder about God and the creation.

 I’ve published dozens of articles in a variety of magazines, from devotional pieces ( like The Upper Room) to commentary on current events (New York Times) to more philosophical musings (Books & Culture).

-I’ve written or co-written 9 books (as of January 2012), from biographies (St. Francis of Assisi, and a forthcoming work on theologian Karl Barth), to books on spirituality (like Jesus Mean and Wild and Chaos and Grace: Discovering the Liberating Work of the Holy Spirit) and liturgy (Beyond Bells & Smells: The Wonder and Power of Christian Liturgy).
+I’ve written or co-written 9 books (as of January 2012), from biographies (St. Francis of Assisi, and a forthcoming work on theologian Karl Barth–due out late September 2017), to books on spirituality (like Jesus Mean and Wild and Chaos and Grace: Discovering the Liberating Work of the Holy Spirit) and liturgy (Beyond Bells & Smells: The Wonder and Power of Christian Liturgy).

 I’ve led workshops on both writing and editing for professional associations.
 I’ve done free-lance editing for book publishers and businesses (like Baker and Lee Hecht Harrison and Thrivent Financial for Lutherans).

-On a personal note: I’ve been married to Barbara for 41 years, have three grown children, and three grandchildren.
+On a personal note: I’ve been married to Barbara for 41 years, have three grown children, and four grandchildren.
 I currently live in Glen Ellyn, Illinois.
-Extracurricular passions include golf, fly fishing, and making craft beer.
+Extracurricular passions include fly fishing and camping out in my small trailer.